LYNXBYTE-GAMES/EasyGamePort/README.md

 **The plugin + AI Agent + knowledge base workflow:**

 1. **Install the plugin** – add EasyGamePort to your Unity or Unreal project.
-2. **Select the target platform** – PlayStation, Xbox, or Switch presets.
 3. **AI Agent analyzes your project** – the knowledge base provides platform rules and best practices.
 4. **Auto-implement essentials** – saves, input, achievements, console activities are added automatically.
 5. **Follow step-by-step plan** – test on devkit, the AI fixes errors automatically.